DenisDorokhov/pony/README.md

 ## Known Issues

-* Music does not play in IE.
+* Application has several bugs when running in IE.
 * Needs more testing in different browsers.
 I test mostly in Google Chrome.
 * Needs testing on Windows.
 I test on Mac OS X and Linux.